Fires are not permitted at any time. See fire rules on conservation land.

-- Number of powered sites - 21 in zone 4 (maximum 8 per site).
-These are can only be used by visitors with certified self-contained motorhomes that have a current Electrical Warrant of Fitness and who want power.
-No other forms of camping are permitted in zone 4.
+The Main camp powered sites are for caravans and campervans that have a current Electrical Warrant of Fitness and who want power.
+No other forms of camping are permitted in this area.

 42 km north of Coromandel.

 From Coromandel take the Colville Road for 22 km to Whangaahei Junction, turn right into Port Charles Road, then right into Waikawau Beach Road and follow for 5 km to the camp.